Zegocover/fleet-api-docs/docs/driver_authorisation_request_endpoint.md

 | startTime | iso-8601 date time | no |  |
 | endTime | iso-8601 date time | no |  |

+**startTime** and **endTime** may be required depending on the policy criteria.
+For example, we may offer different rates based on the length of the authorisation.
+If this is the case you will need to provde the **startTime** and **endTime** otherwise the request will be declined.

 ##### Example body

 ```